BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Presentation and Consolidation

-The accompanying unaudited interim condensed consolidated financial statements present the consolidated financial position and operations of Jushi Holdings Inc. and its subsidiaries and entities over which the Company has control, in accordance with generally accepted accounting principles in the United States (“GAAP”) for interim financial information and in accordance with the rules and regulations of the SEC.
+The financial statements have been prepared in accordance with generally accepted accounting principles in the United States (“GAAP”) for interim financial information and in accordance with the rules and regulations of the U.S. Securities and Exchange Commission (“SEC”).
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and footnotes.
 Actual results could differ materially from those estimates.

-These unaudited interim condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2021, which are included in the Company’s S-1, and was also filed on the System for Electronic Document Analysis and Retrieval (“SEDAR”) on November 21, 2022.
-Consolidated balance sheet information as of December 31, 2021 presented herein is derived from the Company’s audited consolidated financial statements for the year ended December 31, 2021.
+These unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2022, which are included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on April 18, 2023 (the “2022 Form 10-K”), and was also filed on the System for Electronic Document Analysis and Retrieval (“SEDAR”) on April 18, 2023.
+Consolidated balance sheet information as of December 31, 2022 presented herein is derived from the Company’s audited consolidated financial statements for the year ended December 31, 2022.

 Summary of Significant Accounting Policies

-The Company’s significant accounting policies are described in Note 2 in the audited consolidated financial statements and notes thereto for the year ended December 31, 2021, which is included in the Company’s S-1, and was also filed on SEDAR.
-There have been no material changes to the Company’s significant accounting policies.
+The Company’s significant accounting policies are described in Note 2 in the audited consolidated financial statements and notes thereto for the year ended December 31, 2022, which is included in the 2022 Form 10-K. Except as disclosed below, there have been no material changes to the Company’s significant accounting policies.

 Emerging Growth Company

 As an emerging growth company (“EGC”), the Jumpstart Our Business Startups Act (“JOBS Act”) allows the Company to delay adoption of new or revised accounting pronouncements applicable to public companies until such pronouncements are applicable to private companies.
 The Company has elected to use this extended transition period under the JOBS Act until such time the Company is no longer considered to be an EGC.
-The adoption dates discussed below reflect this election.
+The adoption dates discussed in Recent Accounting Pronouncements reflect this election.

 Recent Accounting Pronouncements